haozhexu/SwiftNotes/README.md

 ### class vs struct

+***$interview$***

 *class*:

 - reference type, object with identity, e.g. `Student`
 - slower on heap
 - updated with logic
 - internals can remain mutable even when declared with `let`
+- can be inherited
+- type conversion can check the type of instance at runtime
+- can use `deinit`
+- same instance can be referenced more than once

 *struct*:

-- value type, e.g. `Address`
+- value type, object without identity, e.g. `Address`, copy on assignment
 - faster on stack
-- simple data store
+- simple data store, safer for multi-threading
 - immutable when declared with `let`

 [ToC](#table-of-contents)